documatt/sphinx-reredirects/docs/usage.rst

 *Source* (the key in ``redirects`` map) is a *docname*, i.e. document path without a suffix (an extension).
 Most Sphinx projects use ``.rst`` as extension.
 For example, a docname for the file ``index.rst`` is ``index``, for ``agents/intro.rst`` is ``agents/intro``, etc.

 Source may be non-existing document or existing document.
 If source does not exist, |project| creates new redirect .html file.
 For existing document, document's .html file will be overwritten with redirect file.
-To select multiple existing documents, a `source wildcards`_ can be used.
+To select multiple existing documents, a `source wildcards <Wildcard syntax_>`_ can be used.

 *Target* (the value in ``redirects`` map) is an URL that will be used in the HTML redirecting file.
 It may be specified using the placeholder to reuse source docname (see `Target placeholders`_).